Becheler/Becheler.github.io/pages/tuto_R_sillycoal.md

 There is better to do.

-Some smart mathematicians have shown that when $k$ lineages coalesce in a Wright-Fisher population of size $N$, it is possible to mathematically derive interesting properties of the process like for example $T_1$, the first time of coalescence.
+A mathematician can show you that when $k$ lineages coalesce in a Wright-Fisher population of size $N$, it is possible to mathematically derive interesting properties of the process like for example $T_1$, the first time of coalescence.

 Of course we can not *compute* with certainty $T_1$, since the coalescence process is stochastic.

-But starting from the smallest details of the Wright-Fisher model, it is possible to progressively figure out how this quantity is **distributed**.
-That is to quantify the properties of the uncertainty surrounding $T_1$: this probability distribution is exactly what we need to simulate the coalescence process more efficiently.
+But starting from the smallest details of the Wright-Fisher model, it is possible to progressively figure out how this tiny stochastic events affect the **distribution** of the $T_1$ values.
+That is we are able to quantify the properties of the uncertainty surrounding $T_1$.

+We will not go on further mathematical details here, but just know that when coalescing $k$ lineages in $N$ parents, the waiting time for the next coalescence event is distributed geometrically with mean:

+$$
+m = \frac{N}{k\choose 2}
+$$

+and parameter $p = 1/(1 + m)$

+This probability distribution was exactly what we need to simulate the coalescence process more efficiently:
+- sample a waiting time for $k$ and $N$
+- then chose two lineages uniformely at random
+- coalesce them, go to first step for $k-1$ and $N$.

+### Simulation

+Can you end up with a version of this simulation model?